EternalBlueFlame/EternalMediaBar/README.md

 -	enable/disable custom app backgrounds.
 -	download app backgrounds from google play (market API).
 -	un-hide hidden apps //selective menu.
--	enable manufacturer icons //same as google icons, but instead uses the icons from HTC/Samgsung/Sony/etc apps.
 -	expanded manual organization of lists.
 -	organization grouping dependant on developer //combines with other organization methods
 -	organize by date installed/updated //highly dependant on how the OS handles this sort of thing